andreatulimiero/andreatulimiero.github.io/_posts/2018-04-17-competitive-programming-as-a-sudoku.markdown

 Nobody is going to tell you << there's a better approach you can take to solve this problem >>.

 Once you've gone through some of these challenges, you'll start recognizing **patterns** in the problem you face, and those patterns will **help** you **quickly understand** how that problem can be solved, and how it can be solved in an **efficient way**.
-This is the same excalation you would experience solving Sudoku's challenges for some time --- your vision becomes kind of sharper while trying to find the right place to insert a new number.
+This is the same escalation you would experience solving Sudoku's challenges for some time --- your vision becomes kind of sharper while trying to find the right place to insert a new number.

-This means you will not only craft **better code**, but also in **less time**
+This means you will not only craft **better code** but also in **less time**

 # Talking about numbers
 You won't clearly realize every single algorithm in the most efficient way, but sometimes building a solution that requires O(n) instead of O(n<sup>2</sup>) requires you only 5 minutes more.